 Responsible.
 Ethical.
 Sustainable.

 Handcrafting solid wood furniture and shelves everyday we are only too aware of the responsibility we have, and the potential environmental impact if our timbers are not sustainably sourced.

-The beautiful timbers we use are grown in sustainably managed forests, that have certifications from the FSC, PEFC or other governing bodies.
+The beautiful timbers we use are grown in sustainably managed forests, that have certifications from the FSC and PEFC governing bodies.

 As a furniture manufacturer and retailer we work with our suppliers to ensure our timbers have the appropriate certifications, and that we are responsibly sourcing our timbers from well-managed forests.

 We launched our Home Accessories collection in 2019, with a carefully curated collection of pieces from like-minded producers.
 Since then the range has grown, and so has our commitment to ethical sourcing.

 In early 2021 we launched our Ethical Choice range of Home Accessories.
 Every piece in this collection has been carefully selected to be one, or more of the following:

 -made from sustainably sourced or renewable materials

 -made from natural, organic materials and free from artificial colours and dyes